Frequently Asked Questions

 When should I apply?

-We recommend that you submit your application before January 15th to ensure there is space available.
-Still, we welcome applications throughout the year and offer mid-year enrollment as long as space is available.
+We recommend that you submit your application before December 15th to ensure space is available.
+Still, we welcome applications throughout the year and offer mid-year enrollment when space is available.
 Apply online here once you are ready!

 Can my child visit the classroom?

 Yes, as part of the admissions process we ask that students interested in grades 2 through 7 visit the classroom for a few days.
 This gives your student the opportunity to get a feel for the classroom and gives the teachers the opportunity to really get to know your child.
 During the summer, when school is not in session, this is not required.

 What is the school’s media policy?